 A: To apply for a Fellowship, your research must be in Antarctic or Southern Ocean science.

-Q: I have some questions about eligibility.
-I currently live in Canada and will graduate with my PhD this summer.
+Q: I currently live in Canada and will graduate with my PhD this summer.
 From October, I plan to work in Chile for a period, including carrying out some Antarctic research.
 How would I explain the home and host institutes on the application?

 A: Your home institute will be where you are working and living at the time of your application.
 Even though your current home is Canada, if you are working in Chile, your home institute will be in Chile.
 Therefore, you would not be able to visit another institute in Chile, nor use the SCAR Fellowship to help fund your ongoing work in Chile.
 You could, however, apply for a SCAR Fellowship to fund a short-term research trip to an institute in another country (the host institute) but that must be different from both your country of origin (Canada) and current residence (Chile).